CreateSystemModel

 Use a Module to introduce protected variables:

-Regions with an embedding dimension of 3 are allowed as input:
+Regions with an embedding dimension of 3 produce objects with visualization and dynamical properties:

-Data like RegionMeasure, RegionCentroid and MomentOfInertia are stored using "Modelica.Mechanics.MultiBody" components:
+Data like RegionMeasure, RegionCentroid and MomentOfInertia is stored using "Modelica.Mechanics.MultiBody" components:

 DiscretizeGraphics or BoundaryDiscretizeGraphics may be able to produce a region from a Graphics3D: